MarianoP26/final-project-ironhack/final-boiler-plate/README.md

 - @NewTask component now also shows @TaskItem component when editMode is active.
 - Minor tweaks to styles @NewTask @TaskItem to improve UX.
 - Refactor onUpdate methods to watch methods to improve performance and clean code.
+- Now editMode at @NewTask is cancelable.
+- Replaced onUpdate method to watch instead @Navbar.
+- Clean a bit the code.

 ## Ending plans
 - Add Logo Title @Signin & @Signup.